loop2080/CleaningDataProject/CodeBook.md

 For more information on the data inside the Zip file, please refer to: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+- All measurements are normalized and bounded within [-1,1]
+- All measurements are gravity acceleration signals measured in 'g'

 A new data file is created with the following columns:
 Activity - a descriptive name for the activity done Subjects - a number identifying the subject performing the activity